Twisted commutativity and conjugacy ratio in groups: Introduction

 \begin{reptheorem}{theo:tdcIsZeroForFGResFiniteGroupSubexpGrowthNonVirtuallyAbelian} Let $G$ be a finitely generated residually finite group of stable subexponential growth that is not virtually abelian, and let $X$ be a finite generating set.
 Then \(\tdc_X(\phi,G)=0\) for any endomorphism $\phi$ of $G$. \end{reptheorem}

 We then consider virtually abelian groups and show that \(\tdc_{X}(\phi, G)\) is intricately connected to the twist \(\phi\) and its action on the finite index free abelian subgroups of \(G\).

-\begin{reptheorem}{thm:CharacterisationTdcNonZeroVirtuallyAbelian} Let \(G\) be an infinite, \fg{} virtually abelian group with finite generating set \(X\).
-Let \(A\) be a \tf{} fully invariant abelian subgroup of finite index in \(G\).
-Let \(\phi \in \End(G)\) and let \(\inn{g}\) denote conjugation by \(g\).
+\begin{reptheorem}{thm:CharacterisationTdcNonZeroVirtuallyAbelian} Let \(G\) be an infinite, \fg{}, virtually abelian group with finite generating set \(X\).
+Let \(A\) be a \tf{}, fully invariant, abelian subgroup of finite index in \(G\).
+Let \(\phi \in \End(G)\) be an endomorphism and let \(\inn{g}\) denote conjugation by \(g\).
 Then the following hold: \begin{itemize}